cermati/route-label/README.md

 How does it work internally?
 > It wraps Express' routing, attaching name in the routes before calling actual Express' routing function.
 When `.buildRouteTable` is called, the attached names are traversed in pre-order fashion.
 The result is stored in table and used for future URL generation.

-Is it optimized?
-> Yes, we tried our best to optimize and focus on the URL generation so it runs as fast as possible.
-This is done by precomputing as much as possible during route table creation, ensuring URL generation only do the feather weights.

 Can it be used as template helper?
 > You can, if the template engine allow creation of custom helper.
 For example in Handlebars.js, you can define custom helper which calls `urlFor`.